element-hq/element-web/docs/review.md

 ## Design and Product Review

-We want to ensure that all changes to Riot fit with our design and product vision.
+We want to ensure that all changes to Element fit with our design and product vision.
 We often request review from those teams so they can provide their perspective.